The Villainess poster

 The inciting incident occurs at 14 minutes when Sook-hee discovers she's pregnant with Joong-sang's child while imprisoned by the agency, forcing her to accept their deal to secure a future for her daughter..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Sook-hee chooses to embrace her new identity as "Chae Yeon-soo," an ordinary theater actress, and moves into an apartment to begin her double life as both mother and state assassin., moving from reaction to action.
+This reveals the protagonist's commitment to Sook-hee chooses to embrace her new identity as "Chae Yeon-soo," an ordinary theater actress, and moves into an apartment to begin her double life as both mother and state assassin., moving from reaction to action.

 The Collapse moment at 94 minutes (73% through) represents the emotional nadir.
 Here, Hyun-soo reveals he is actually Joong-sang, Sook-hee's supposedly dead first love - but he's been working for the agency all along, assigned to watch her.
 Their entire relationship was manufactured.
-The life she built was never real; she was never free., illustrates the protagonist at their lowest point.
+The life she built was never real; she was never free., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 102 minutes initiates the final act resolution at 79% of the runtime.
 Sook-hee discovers that her original trainer was the one who orchestrated everything, including Joong-sang's fake death.
 She synthesizes a new truth: she can't escape violence by hiding from it - she must end the cycle by destroying those who created her., demonstrating the transformation achieved throughout the journey.